 Important Dosage Information

-The following are important dosing information for SOLIQUA 100/33, a combination of insulin glargine and lixisenatide:
+- SOLIQUA 100/33 is a combination of insulin glargine and lixisenatide.

 - Administer SOLIQUA 100/33 subcutaneously once a day within the hour prior to the first meal of the day.

-- The maximum dosage of SOLIQUA 100/33 is 60 units (60 units insulin glargine/20 mcg lixisenatide) [see WARNINGS AND PRECAUTIONS].
+- The maximum dose of SOLIQUA 100/33 is 60 units daily (60 units insulin glargine and 20 mcg lixisenatide) [see WARNINGS AND PRECAUTIONS].

 Table 1: Units of Insulin Glargine and Micrograms of Lixisenatide in Each Dosage of SOLIQUA 100/33